 One of the great things about having social media pages (only choose the right ones for your business, don’t create a profile on every platform because you think it’ll help your SEO), is that there are millions (or billions in some cases) of people on each of the major platforms, which means you can reach a bigger audience than ever before.

-With the ease of social sharing, it’s much more likely you can appeal to a wider audience, and whilst you may want to focus locally, that doesn’t necessarily mean you can’t use social media to encourage visitors to your local village, town or city to purchase from you.
+With the ease of social sharing, it’s much more likely you can appeal to a wider audience, and whilst you may want to focus locally, that doesn’t necessarily mean you can’t use social media to encourage visitors from your local village, town or city to purchase from you.
 This wider reach is likely to result in more website visitors (as long as your posts are engaging), and that in itself will help your business improve its online search ranking.

 Social sites like Instagram are great for showing off your brand, and particularly works well for retailers, restaurants, hotels and spas.
 Instagram is a bit different to other social media platforms though, because there is limited use for linking back to your website, this isn’t necessarily a bad thing though, and I’ll tell you why.
-The more followers you have on Instagram, the better, and the more likely you are to rank well on search result pages.
+The more followers you have on Instagram, the better, and the more likely you are to rank well in search results.
 This is because whilst there is only a limited number of links you can use (which can’t necessarily be used in posts), many people are likely to type your brand name into a search bar if they really like what they see from your business on Instagram.
 This means you may get what seems like more organic searches, but some may well be Instagram referrals.

 If searchers also use a keyword after they type in your brand name, and that keyword is relevant to your business, you may also find you rank higher for that keyword.
-As an example, FashionNova is a brand that rose through the ranks with help from Instagram, as they have over 6million followers.
+As an example, FashionNova is a brand that rose through the ranks with help from Instagram, as they have over six-million followers.
 What they found was that many people were typing their brand name into Google followed by their keyword ‘jeans’, and after 100,000+ search queries a month of ‘FashionNova Jeans’ Google thought (and rightly so) that it might be a good page to rank simply for the keyword ‘jeans’ too.

-Influence of listings profiles on off-page SEO
+Influence of listings profile on off-page SEO

 Local businesses need to preserve a consistent identity across each of their listings profiles.
 This includes ensuring your name, address and phone details (NAP details) are up-to-date and match across each of your chosen directories.
 As with social media, only choose the right directories for your business, and ensure they’re credible and are visited by your target audience.